This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Instructions

 - Bring a small pot to a boil.
 Cook the rice according to package instructions.
-Let the rice continue cooking while you make the shrimp and veggies.
+Let the rice continue cooking while you prep and make the shrimp and veggies.

 - Heat a large stir fry or skillet pan over medium heat.
 Add the extra virgin olive oil, garlic, bell peppers, red pepper flakes, salt and pepper.
 Stir to combine.